 I just heard some advice that I’m taking to heart.
-It was to relish in the magical synchronicity of life, because it makes them stronger.
-You know the ones I’m talking about, when you think of someone and then they call you, when you hum a song and it plays on the radio, when the setting sun hits the landscape in just such a way that it pierces through your outer shell and brings tears of joy and wonder to your eyes.
+It was to relish in the magical synchronicity of life because it makes them stronger.
+You know the ones I’m talking about when you think of someone and then they call you when you hum a song and it plays on the radio when the setting sun hits the landscape in just such a way that it pierces through your outer shell and brings tears of joy and wonder to your eyes.
 These are the moments I’m talking about, and there is one such string of magic that I want to relish in and share with you.

 I was on a work trip with my husband, Dave in Miami.
 We had some time to explore, so we did what most reasonable Canadians would do and decided to take advantage of the room temperature ocean waves and sunshine suddenly available to us in October.
 As we reached the waves, they seemed to instantly wash away any sense of frustration or discomfort we had, leaving us feeling open and connected to the greater forces surrounding us.
 As a calm feeling washed over me I started singing a tune that came into my mind… “Lady, running down to the riptide, Taken away to the dark side…” Wait, WHAT?
 Why am I singing this song in the ocean when I already have a phobia of riptides taking me away?!
 I focused intently on getting it out of my head, but then a few minutes later I’d realize I was singing it again.
 What the hell?
 I eventually gave up and let myself enjoy humming what my thoughts suspected were a subconscious invitation to meet my maker in that choppy ocean.
-And yet despite my thoughts, it felt so freeing and peaceful to sing that particular song in that moment.
+And yet despite my thoughts, it felt so freeing and peaceful to sing that particular song at that moment.

 Fast forward two days and we’ve traded Miami’s sun-kissed beaches for Alberta’s snow-capped Rocky Mountains.
-We’re volunteering at a retreat and every one is sharing their first dinner together in the lodge’s cozy restaurant.
-People are wearing toques while chatting excitedly to each other as a fireplace crackles nearby.
+We’re volunteering at a retreat and everyone is sharing their first dinner together in the lodge’s cozy restaurant.
+People are wearing toques while chatting excitedly with each other as a fireplace crackles nearby.
 Someone is playing beautiful music in the room next door and I pop over with a few other enchanted guests to watch and listen.
-My friend, Dana asks her if she’ll join us and play for us and to our delight she says yes.
+My friend, Dana asks her if she’ll join us and play for us and to our delight, she says yes.
 Sometimes it turns out that if you want something to happen all you have to do is ask.
 Fortunately for all of us at the retreat, my friend Dana understands this.

 The lovely musician comes in and seats herself on a chair with her ukelele in hand.
 Her fingers begin dancing with the strings and the rhythm weaves us all together like invisible threads moving from one heart to the next.
 The chatter quiets and we’re left with presence and connection.
 The musician’s soulful and sweet voice harmonizes with the ukelele’s song until it seems there is only the music, our hearts, and the perfection of this moment.
 As she sings the melody, everyone in the room softly sings with her… “Lady, running down to the riptide, Taken away to the dark side…” Many of us have tears in our eyes as the music connects us in this beautiful, perfect moment.
 My husband sitting next to me squeezes my leg, he remembers me singing this song in the ocean just a couple of days ago.
 I smile back at him and my eyes say “I know, isn’t it so magical?”